-As a result of changes to discharge and joint funding pathways the portfolio is beginning to see an increase in referrals and care package costs reverting back to Local Authority funding.
-Hospital discharge trackers continue to be monitored to estimate care costs coming back to Social Care to take into consideration the impact of Covid-19 and hospital discharge wherever possible and it should be recognised that this may result in further escalating costs in 2021/22 which will require funding from Covid-19 grants carried forward.
-The impact of Covid-19, together with winter pressures is likely to result in escalating costs over the next few months.
+The pandemic continues to impact on demand for services resulting in one off savings in financial year 21/22, however as a result of changes to discharge and joint funding pathways and care package costs reverting back to Local Authority funding demand and cost are expected to rise in the coming months.
+Hospital discharge trackers continue to be monitored to estimate care costs coming back to Social Care to take into consideration the impact of Covid-19 and hospital discharge wherever possible and it should be recognised that this may result in further escalating costs in 2022/23 which will require funding from Covid-19 grants carried forward.